 - Share time management tips in a weekly newsletter.

-While these ideas may seem straightforward, ComPsych reports that if each person can control their workload effectively and know definitively what that workload includes, you can reduce workplace stress up to 36%.
+While these ideas may seem straightforward, ComPsych reports that if each person can control their workload effectively and know definitively what that workload includes, you can reduce stress at work up to 36%.

 Cultivate value and inclusion